reivaxy/iotinator/webSite/htdocs/my/README.md

 # my.iotinator.com

-The purpose of this directory is to provide access to the webApp of a master module without knowing its local IP on the home network.
+The purpose of this directory is to provide access to the webApp (or the future mobile app) of a master iotinator module without knowing its local IP on the home network.

+For convenience, I've set up the iotinator.com webserver so that the 'my' subdomain is redirected to this www.iotinator.com/my directory.

-Just type http://my.iotinator.com in your browser and it there is a iotinator master module on the same network as yours, you'll be shown its webApp page.
+For the webApp, just type http://my.iotinator.com in your browser and it there is one iotinator master module on the same network as yours, you'll be redirected to its webApp page.

-A request to http://my.iotinator.com will check in a database if there is one iotinator master module registered for the current IP addess sent, which should be the IP of the home network gateway (dsl box, ...)
+The request to http://my.iotinator.com will check in a database if there is one iotinator master module registered for the current IP addess sent, which should be the IP of the home network gateway (dsl box, ...)

 If one master module is found, the browser is redirected to the registered IP, which should show the master module's application page.